RasaHQ/workshop-rasax-short/README.md

 ## Get in touch
-If you have questions about this repository or Rasa software in general, send questions to Justina at juste@rasa.com
+If you have questions about this repository or Rasa software in general, send questions to Ty at t.dunn@rasa.com